xdlol-gg/ts-template/README.md

-# ts-easy 🛠️
+# ts-template 🛠️

-**ts-easy** is your minimalist TypeScript starter for Node.js projects.
+**ts-template** is your minimalist TypeScript starter for Node.js projects.
 No fluff, just the essentials to get you up and running with TypeScript, ESLint, Prettier, and more.
 Perfect for initiating any TypeScript project, whether it's a CLI tool, library, or something entirely different.

 ## Features ✨